There are certain meals and snacks that – though they may seem strange at first – enhance wellness and improve body composition.

 - freshly made green smoothie (in place of juice, soda, or Red Bull)

 - full-fat coconut milk (in place of dairy cream)

-- No Cow bar (in place of candy bar, whey protein bar, or granola bar)
+- No Cow bar or 22-Days Bar (in place of a candy bar, whey protein bar, or granola bar)

 - free range grass-fed bison (in place of conventional ground beef or hamburger)